-Note: The amounts to enter in boxes 1 through 15 described below are totals from only the Forms W-2 you are sending with this Form W-3.
+The amounts to enter in boxes 1 through 15 described TIP below are totals from only the Forms W-2 you are sending with this Form W-3.

 Boxes 1 through 10.
-Enter the totals reported in boxes 1 through 10 on the Forms W-2 being transmitted.
+Enter the totals reported in boxes 1 through 10 on the Forms W-2.

 Box 11-Nonqualified plans.
-Enter the total amounts reported in box 11 on Forms W-2.
+Enter the total reported in box 11 on Forms W-2.
 Do not enter a code.

 Box 12-Deferred compensation.
-Enter one total of the amounts reported with codes D-H and S in box 13 on Forms W-2.
+Enter one total of all amounts reported with codes D-H and S in box 13 on Forms W-2.
 Do not enter a code.

 Box 13.
-Third-party payers of sick pay filing third-party sick pay recap Forms W-2 and W-3 must enter "Third-Party Sick Pay Recap" in this box.
+Third-party payers of sick pay (or employers using the optional rule for Form W-2 described in section 7 of Pub.
+15-A) filing third-party sick pay recap Forms W-2 and W-3 must enter "Third-Party Sick Pay Recap" in this box.
 See Sick pay below.

 Box 15-Income tax withheld by third-party payer.
-Complete this box if you have employees who had income tax withheld on third-party payments of sick pay.
+Complete this box if you are the employer and have employees who had income tax withheld on third-party payments of sick pay.
 Show the total income tax withheld by third-party payers on payments to all your employees.
 Although this tax is included in the box 2 total, it must be separately shown here.